Covid-19 and Day Camp 8-15 (Weekly)

 - Develop their sense of pride in belonging on a team

 Development : By participating in our day camp (8-15 years old, weekly), young rowers forge strong links with other youngsters their age, marked by unforgettable moments that teach them to work together as a team.
 From the age of 16, they can transition if they wish, to our competitive team (see Competitive Program).

-The camp begins at 1 pm and ends at 4 pm.
+The camp begins at 9 am and ends at noon.
+(Sorry, we arefull) The afternoon session starts at 1 pm and ends at 4 pm.

 All technical equipment is provided (boat, paddles, life jackets).
 Young people who have previously been to our camp – can enroll again as the learning objectives are adjusted according to the level of knowledge of children enrolled.

 Light rain or drizzle does not stop us from getting out on the water.
 However, strong winds, waves and storms will necessitate off-water activities, which again are conducted by our monitors

 It is very important that our young members follow the Club’s instructions.